akkuplus/DatEng_Data_Pipeline_Apache_Airflow/README.md

 ## Summary

-This demo project conducts ETL operations on JSON files from AWS S3 and load data into AWS REdshift.
+This demo project conducts ELT operations on JSON files from AWS S3 and loads data into AWS Redshift.
 Apache Airflow schedules and runs the corresponding data pipeline.

-The first step is to load data from AWS S3 into AWS Redshift.
+The first step loads data from AWS S3 into AWS Redshift as staging tables.
-The second step processes the data resources and writes results into five tables that model is star schema.
+The second step processes the data in the staging tables and builds five tables star schema.

 ## Data
-The data sets consists of two datasets of files, that are provided in AWS S3 data lakes:
+The data consists of two sets of files, that are provided in AWS S3 data lakes:

 - Song dataset (available at `s3://udacity-dend/song_data`) contains JSON files, like